This feature is currently in beta.

 - You can see strings that are Awaiting Authorization, In Progress, and Excluded at the same time.
 No need to search for “partially authorized” strings.

 - You can now see results across multiple languages at the same time.

-Understanding the new search results view and counters:
+Understanding the translation view search results and counters:

-The counters in the results are the count of the source strings that match.
+The counter in the results is the count of the source strings that match your filter.